comic-manga-ebook/ecmb_builder/README.md

 When you initialize a book a file named `book_config.json` will be generated in the source-folder of your book.
 The diffrence between those types is simply the number of values can set.<br />
 You could add values or write this file enterly manually if you want, but its a great help if you generate it with `init`.
 If you delete the file you have to run init again (or create it manually).<br />
 Init will parse the folder-names of your chapters.
 If there is a name after the prefix it will suggest it as  a label - if not it will automatically name it `Chapter [NUMBER]`.
 If there is a Chapter like "Extra" in between the number won't be increased of course.
+Even other prefixes are than `chapter_[NUMBER]_` are supported.
+The Regex for the prefix is: `^(chapter_|item_)?[0-9%_. +~-]+` (I guess you understand this, even if you are not a programmer)

 **Note!** If your downloader allready created that file you can skip this step<br /><br/>